Unbiased split variable selection for random survival forests using maximally selected rank statistics: Real data applications: survival prediction of breast cancer patients

 The \texttt{nki} dataset \cite{VanDeVijver2002, vantVeer2002} includes gene expression measurements of $337$ lymph node positive breast cancer patients.
 Seven clinical risk factors and $24,481$ genes are included.
 We analyzed the endpoint metastasis-free survival.
 The dataset is freely available in the Bioconductor \cite{Gentleman2004} package \texttt{breastCancerNKI} \cite{Schroeder2011}.

-The \texttt{success} study is a randomized phase III study on the treatment of breast cancer, including a genome-wide association study (GWAS).
+The \texttt{success} study is a randomized phase III trial on the treatment of breast cancer, and it includes a genome-wide association study (GWAS).
 Originally, the dataset included $3322$ patients, $17$ clinical variables and $693,543$ single nucleotide polymorphisms (SNPs).
 We performed a standard quality control and linkage disequilibrium pruning ($r^2 > 0.7$), which reduced the dataset to $2781$ individuals and $331,195$ SNPs.
 Finally, to reduce the computational burden and eliminate missing data, we excluded all SNPs with a call fraction below $100$\%, keeping $151,346$ SNPs.
 We analyzed the endpoint relapse-free survival.
 This dataset is available at dbGaP and has ID \texttt{phs000547.v1.p1}.

-The prediction accuracy was estimated as in Section~\ref{sec:simStudy2} using $10$-fold cross validation and the IBS.
+Prediction accuracy was estimated from nested cross-validation using the IBS as in Section~\ref{sec:simStudy2}.
 The random forest analyses were run using $500$ trees and $\texttt{mtry} = p/2$, where $p$ is the number of covariates in the model.
 For MSR-RF, we used $\varepsilon_1 = 0.1$.
 Because of the size of the datasets, only the minimum of the $p$-value approximations by Lausen and Schumacher \cite{Lausen1992} and Lausen \textit{et al.} \cite{Lausen1994} was used.
 All analyses were repeated for sampling with replacement (bootstrapping) and sampling without replacement (subsampling).
-In each run, all models were trained on the same data.
 The R packages \texttt{randomForestSRC} \cite{Ishwaran2014}, \texttt{party} \cite{Hothorn2014} and \texttt{ranger} \cite{Wright2016} were used for RSF, CIF and MSR-RF, respectively.
 The parameters to control the tree size were tuned as in Section~\ref{sec:simStudy2}.
-The number of trees in the parameter tuning was reduced to $50$ caused by runtime restrictions.
-Tuning results are displayed in Table~S2 (supplementary material).
-Runtime was measured in an additional run without cross validation.
+The number of trees in the parameter tuning was reduced to $50$ because of runtime restrictions.
+Tuning results are displayed in Table~S2 in the supplementary material.
+To measure the runtime on complete datasets, it was measured in an additional run without cross-validation.
+Runtime was measured using the tuned parameter values.